Medical-Software-Foundation/canvas/protocols/display-program-status-in-banner/README.md

 ### Target Population
 Designed for patients enrolled in a weight loss program.
-ISuitable for any patient undergoing a program who has completed the “Weight Loss Program Status Questionnaire.”
+Suitable for any patient undergoing a program who has completed the “Weight Loss Program Status Questionnaire.”
 ### Recommendations
 Display’s the patient’s current program status prominently through a banner alert on the patient summary page.
 The banner provides real-time information about the patient’s progress or current state in the weight loss program, such as "Intake," "Condition Screening," "Treatment," or "Disqualified."
 ### Importance